How I am ranking these

 The free tier is the part that decided where it landed.
 You can ship a real ecard on it with no cap on how many people sign, which is the difference between Wendell's whole floor adding a line and the thirty-first person hitting a closed form.
 That matters more than it sounds, because most free tiers in this category are either a trial with a clock or a group plan that quietly stops accepting notes.
 The second piece is the AI, and I want to be exact about it rather than oversell.
 Reco has a working cover creator on Ideogram and OpenAI: type a prompt, get a custom illustrated cover in about a minute, skip the stock gallery.
 I will also admit it is not magic.
 Maybe a third of what I generate is worse than a decent stock design, and I bin those without a second look.
 When it lands, you get a cover nobody else has used.
 The third is format and delivery.
 Reco does the board, but also multi-page cards that flip like a real one, activity boards, one-to-one cards, and native Amazon gift-card collection across twelve currencies, and it schedules delivery for a chosen morning in the recipient's zone with a PIN/reveal step so the card stays hidden while it fills.
 The pricing model is the last difference: a single card near $2.49, a $5.99 monthly plan, and a flat lifetime listed at $199 on which cards never expire, so nothing lapses on a date you forgot you were counting down to.
 The honest weak spots: Reco is not the cheapest single card, and the SOC 2 attestation an enterprise reviewer asks for is in progress, not finished, which is exactly why Kudoboard sits where it does below.

-2. SendWishOnline, best for free single ecards and the cheapest volume
+2. 123Greetings, best for free single ecards and a huge occasion library

-This is the site that currently ranks near the top for the very query you searched, and on the things an ecard searcher tends to want, it earns a lot of that.
+This is one of the sites that currently ranks near the top for the very query you searched, and on the things an ecard searcher tends to want, it earns a lot of that.
 If your card is a free single ecard from you to one person, it ships those directly, which is the exact job a lot of people mean when they type ecard.
-As of early 2026 it states over fifteen million users, the largest stated scale of anyone here, and on bulk buying its 200-card pack works out to roughly $0.75 a card, which nobody else comes near.
-It also runs the widest product surface of the lot: free single ecards, a real invitations line for parties and showers, a wishboard, and a group-cards corner, so whatever occasion you are sending for, there is probably a page tuned to it.
-For someone who just wants a quick free card out the door, or an office buying a year of cards at once, it is a genuinely strong call.
+It has been doing this since 1998, which makes it one of the oldest and largest free ecard sites on the web, and its design library runs past forty thousand covers across every occasion you can think of, from birthdays and anniversaries down to the obscure holidays most sites never bother with.
+You send by email, text, or social, and you do not need an account to get a card out the door.
+For someone who just wants a quick, free, no-friction card to one person, it is a genuinely strong call.

 3. Paperless Post, best for a design-led single card